 Even a few nearby papers (Bellingham Herald, Everett Herald, Spokane Spokesman-Review) have included stories about a scampering spaniel inspiring the Pritchards to name a sport after it.

 But the myth is most powerfully perpetuated by the shadowy forces of pickleball officialdom.

-The USA Pickleball Association, the organization that publishes of the “Official Pickleball Handbook,” holds pickleball’s official tournaments and does the official ranking of the sport’s champions, has this to say on its official website:
+The USA Pickleball Association publishes the “Official Pickleball Handbook,” holds pickleball’s official tournaments and does the official ranking of the sport’s champions.
+On pickleball’s name, the association has this to say on its official website:

 The Pritchards had a cocker spaniel named Pickles, who became interested in this new game.
 Whenever a ball would come his way, he would take the ball and run off with it, because you see, it was Pickle’s ball.
 And that is how the game got its name.

 And the USA Pickleball Association’s sticking to it.
 Back when I wrote that Review article, I sat in on a few matches played by a certain someone who happens to be a high-ranking USA Pickleball Association official.
 I mentioned that Joel Pritchard’s kids told me the dog story was bunk.